transcending1/Review/admin/subpage/modules/module_doc/Multi-Class Decision Tree.md

 ### 3.criterion
-+ Description

-The function to measure the quality of a split.
-Sup ported criteria are "gini" for the Gini imp urity and "entropy" for the information gain.
+'The function to measure the quality of a split.
+Sup\n             ported criteria are        "gini" for the Gini imp\n             urity and "entropy" for the information gain.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |